CrazyFedde/docs/commands.md

 Evaluates and executes raw JavaScript code.

-> {tip} Messing around too much with this command can cause crashes and other funny things to happen since coding is being injected into the application during runtime.
+> {tip} Messing around too much with this command can cause crashes and other funny things to happen since code is being evaluated within the bot while it's running.

 #### Usage